Payment Institution License in Europe 2025

 • Execution of payment transactions where the funds are covered by a credit line for a payment service user:

-• The issuance of payment instruments and/or acquisition of payment transactions
+• Issuance of payment instruments and/or acquiring of payment transactions;

 • Account information services

-The PSD2 also states that the definition of payment services should be technologically neutral and should allow for the development of new types of payment services while ensuring equivalent operating conditions for both existing and new payment service providers.
-This means that the European regulatory framework is designed to encourage continuous innovation, and you can become the next great and legitimate disruptor of the market.
+The PSD2 adds that the definition of payment services shall be technologically neutral and allow for the establishment of new types of payment services while providing for equivalent operating conditions for both existing and new payment service providers.
+That means under European regulatory you can be the next great and legitimate disruptor of the market.

-The Difference Between a Payment Institution License and an Electronic Money Institution License
+How a Payment Institution License Differs from an Electronic Money Institution License

-A PI license is primarily regulated by the PSD2, permitting the above-mentioned broad range of payment services, and essentially focusing on instant payment processing.
-An electronic money institution license, also referred to as an e-money or EMI license, is primarily regulated by the Electronic Money Directive 2 (EMD2) and is designed to permit the issuance of electronic money, which is a digital representation of value stored electronically, and the electronic storage of customer funds.
-Additionally, EMIs can offer the same range of payment services as PIs.
+A PI License is mainly governed by the PSD2, allowing a wide range of payment services mentioned above, and focusing principally on instant payment processing.
+The so-called e-money license, sometimes referred to as an electronic money institution license or EMI license, was mainly controlled under the Second Electronic Money Directive, known as EMD2.
+It allows issuing electronic money, meaning a digital representation of value, which is stored on an electronic device, and the electronic storage of customer money.
+It also authorizes EMIs to offer the same wide range of payment services as PIs.

-• Leveraging data analytics and AI for better customer insights, risk assessment, and fraud detection is also a growing trend among European payment institutions
+• Data analytics and AI can be leveraged for better customer insights, risk assessment, and fraud detection—also a growing trend among European payment institutions.

 The Key Benefits of Obtaining a Payment Institution License in Europe